Param-Harrison/kidzode/public/courses/pixel-heroes/rps_score.md

 # Keep Score

-Excellent, Game Logic Master!
-Your game works perfectly!
-But real games keep SCORE!
-Who's winning overall?
-Can you track wins, losses, and ties?

-## 🎯 Today's Mission
 Add a scoring system to track who's winning!

-## 📚 Before You Start
-You know how to determine winners and use variables to store information.

-## Let's Do It!
+## What to Do
-1. Read the code - see the score tracking!
-2. Press the green **Run** button
+1. Press Run
-3. Play and watch the score!
+2. Play and watch the score!

 ```python
 import random